Councils Go Vegan – in the UK and Worldwide

 Exeter City Council will showcase plant-based foods at council-catered events in order to help protect the planet and has set a target for internal event catering to be fully vegan by May 2023.
 The authority will also ensure that council-run external sites, including leisure centres, cafés, and restaurants, will have plant-based options available.

-In 2020, London’s Lewisham Council voted to offer only vegan food at all council events.
-Vegan options will also be expanded in schools, where there will be an extra meat-free day each week, and the council is offering low-cost vegan cookery classes to parents and children.
-In addition, Lewisham Council plans to use eco-friendly vegan building materials, such as wool-free insulation, for council houses.
+Lewisham Council voted to serve only vegan food at all council events.
+Vegan options will also be expanded in schools, where there will be an extra meat-free day each week, and the council has offered low-cost vegan cookery classes for parents and children.
+The authority has committed to using eco-friendly vegan building materials, such as wool-free insulation, for council houses.

 Faversham Town Council serves only vegan food at its events.